MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-environments.md

 ## Prerequisites

-* You have completed the prerequisites for step one.
+* You have completed the prerequisites to [prepare your environment](./get-started-tutorial-1-prepare-environment.md).
 * You have access to a resource group with `contributor` permissions.

 ## Create a storage account